SteveMcNeill/QB64-Phoenix-Edition-Toolbox/Documentation/Toolbox Description.md

     INCLUDE_GETMONTH:  Enables the Function GetMonth which is used to return the Month from any given MM/DD/YYYY date.
     INCLUDE_GETWEEKDAY:    Enables the Function GetWeekDay which is used to return the Position of the Day of Week from any given MM/DD/YYYY date.
     INCLUDE_GETWEEKDAYNAME:    Enables the Function GetWeekDayName which is used to return the Name of the Day of Week from any given MM/DD/YYYY date.
-    INCLUDE_GETFILELIST:  Enables the Function GetFileList (Path$) which returns a listing of all files and directories to a set string array called FileList().
+    INCLUDE_GETFILELIST:  Enables the Subs Disk.File.List (SearchDirectory As String, Extension As String) and Disk.Dir.List (SearchDirectory As String, SearchFor As String) which returns a listing of all files and directories to a set string array called FileList() and DirList() respectively.
     INCLUDE_GETYEAR:  Enables the Function GetYear which is used to return the Year from any given MM/DD/YYYY date.
     INCLUDE_MAKEDATE: Enables the Function MakeDate which takes MM, DD, YYYY values and formats them to create a proper date.
     INCLUDE_MEMSORT:  Enables the Function MemSort which is used to quickly sort arrays via the _MEM commands.